Congregation Sherith Israel (Nashville, Tennessee)

-Founded circa 1900, Congregation Sherith Israel is an Orthodox synagogue located in Nashville, Tennessee.
-Currently led by Rabbi Saul Strosberg and Cantor George Lieberman, it welcomes Jews of all backgrounds and levels of observance.
+Congregation Sherith Israel, (שארית ישראל), is an Orthodox synagogue located at 3600 West End Avenue, Nashville, Tennessee, in the United States.
+The congregation is led by Rabbi Saul Strosberg.

-Name

-"Sherith Israel" is a rendition of the Hebrew שארית ישראל, which means "Remnant of Israel."
-In some early synagogue documents, the name was spelled "Shearith Israel," which reflects the presence of the aleph (א) in שארית ("Sherith").

 History

 Sherith Israel has its beginnings in 1887, when it was a Hungarian congregation organized by the Hungarian Benevolent Society of Nashville.

 In 1904, another congregation called Adath Israel declared itself as a Conservative congregation, making the Hungarian synagogue the only Orthodox congregation in Nashville.
 Wedge issues like mixed-gender seating encouraged many from Adath Israel to join the Hungarian congregation.
 The following year, it adopted the name "Sherith Israel."

 Soon afterwards, the congregation purchased a building on Fifth Avenue for use as a synagogue.
 Since it was next to the Ryman Auditorium, home to the Grand Ole Opry, there was some humorous confusion as country music fans walked in by mistake, and began listening to the Hebrew prayer service instead.